Certora/Documentation/docs/user-guide/patterns/require-invariants.md

 The`requireInvariant` statements can be used to establish crucial conditions that must persist throughout the execution of a smart contract.
-Let's explore the importance of this design pattern and illustrate its application using the provided example.
+Let's explore the usefulness of the `requireInvariant` statement and illustrate its application using the provided example.

 ```cvl
 invariant totalSharesLessThanDepositedAmount()